snap-stanford/ogb-web/_docs/kddcup2021/timeline.md

 --------

 ##### **TBD: Public annoucement of winners**
-The winners as well as the results of all the final test submissions will be also made publicly available.
+The winners and the results of all the final test submissions will be made publicly available.